nevendyulgerov/jquery.notifier/README.md

 </script>
 ```

 The above code will initialize a notification and show it on the page, when the event 'my_app.events.save' gets triggered.
+This way of displaying a notification can be particularly useful if your application is event-driven.

 The last example can be further enhanced by adding a delay, like this: